jpegleg/dwarven-toolbox/README.md

 ```
 That should be 72652289731892424036412098202541310209361726602796135670284698733348436507686376801792853211158279959138140991212843!
 But at least it is the right length and starts correctly haha.
 This occurs when exponentiation using (`powf`) output exceeds f64 size aka 18446744073709551615 aka 2^64.

+Large numbers can be handled using additional crate if you feel the need to implement support for that!
+See https://docs.rs/num-bigint/latest/num_bigint/ for more information on that subject.

 Here is an example script using some of them together: